alessiostalla/portofino-client/README.md

 - First, we obtain a _resource_ (e.g. a CRUD `ResourceAction`) – this is a _class_ in the application;
 - Then, we invoke an _operation_ on the resource (e.g. "save" on an CRUD) – this is a _method_ of the resource.

-Portofino-commander implements both access to a resource and invocation of an operation with an RxJS Observable.
+Portofino-client implements both access to a resource and invocation of an operation with an RxJS Observable.
 Observables are proxied so that we don't have to use the RxJS APIs (such as `pipe` or `subscribe`) to chain them.
 Some examples follow.